Otuja/auth_frontend/README.md

 Custom Authentication Frontend
 A modern, secure authentication frontend built with React, Vite, and Tailwind CSS, integrated with a Django REST Framework backend.
-This application provides user registration with OTP email verification (via Brevo), login, logout, and a protected dashboard.
+This application provides user registration with OTP email verification (via Brevo), login, logout, password reset, and a protected dashboard.
 The design features a responsive yellow-to-white gradient UI, ensuring a seamless user experience across devices.
 Features

 User Registration: Sign up with username, email, and password, followed by OTP verification sent via email.
 Login: Authenticate users with username and password, storing a token in localStorage.
 OTP Verification: Verify accounts using a 6-digit OTP sent to the user's email.
 Resend OTP: Request a new OTP if the initial email fails or expires.
+Password Reset: Request a password reset OTP, verify it, and set a new password.
 Logout: Securely invalidate the user's token and clear localStorage.
 Protected Dashboard: Accessible only to authenticated users, displaying a personalized greeting.
 Responsive Design: Styled with Tailwind CSS, featuring a yellow-to-white gradient and split layout.